litle-diki-riki/Uphold-Bot-Connectivity/README.md

 # Uphold-Bot-Connectivity

 This Node.js script fetches data for multiple currency pairs from the Uphold API and monitors the price oscillation of those pairs.
-It provides alerts when the price oscillation exceeds a specified threshold.
+It provides alerts when the price oscillation exceeds a specified threshold and logs them into a txt file.

 ## Prerequisites